KestrelInstitute/Specware/README.txt

 1. Specware runs on top of SBCL (Steel Bank Common Lisp).
 To build Specware, first install SBCL (available from http://www.sbcl.org/).
-Specifically, we suggest using SBCL version 1.1.13.
+Specware has been tested using SBCL version 1.2.2 on Linux.

 2. Set your SPECWARE4 environment variable to point to your Specware directory.
 TODO: Is this still needed?

-3. Run the script bin/bootstrap.
+3. Run the script ./bin/bootstrap.

 TODO: Add instructions for building on Windows, if we can make it work.